Lamden/docs/docs/basics_smart_contracts.md

 ```
 ### 1.2 Contract naming standards

-While using `Contracting` as tool for submission smart contract you are not limited to select a name for the contract.
+While using `Contracting` as a tool for submission smart contract, you are not limited to select a name for the contract.

-If you submit the contract through the `Lamden wallet` or `lamden-js` you need write a name that has `con_` in the beginnning.
+If you submit the contract through the `Lamden wallet` or `lamden-js` you need to write a name that has `con_` in the beginning.

 :::caution
 The name of the contract must be preceded with `con_`.